rowanmanning/minecraft-inventory-inspector/README.md

 Inspect the inventories and ender chests of players on a Vanilla Minecraft server, rendering results as Markdown.

+Caveats:

+1. I probably don't maintain this any more, I needed it once and don't care about it a lot
+2. I tested this with Minecraft 1.15 and 1.16.
+It may break in future
+3. This only works for servers, it will ignore the player data for single player worlds and probably output nothing

 ## Table of Contents